 Another key element when evaluating this type of bike rack will be users.

 Cyclists will need to be able to lift their bicycle multiple feet to use the upper racks.
-There are products that offer a list-assist mechanism to make it easier to load bicycles on the upper storage level.
+There are two tier list-assist bike racks that make it easier to load bicycles on the upper storage level.
 But these do take up a larger portion of the budget.

 A bike boost makes it easier for a cyclist to load their bicycle into the upper rack of a two tiered bike rack and return it to the upper position.